ShaunDevX/ShaunDevX/README.md

 👋 Hey there,

 I'm Shaun!
-A 25-year old developer from Wales, passionate about coding and building projects.
+A developer from Wales, passionate about coding and building projects.

 I specialise in: